mycelial/mycelial/docs/CLI.md

 mycelial start
 ```

+Or, use the `--client` or `--server` options to start them individually.

 When prompted for a token, use the one you used in the `init` step.

 After completing this step, you should be able to open the web interface